dat-ecosystem-archive/docs/papers/dat-paper.md

 ### Handshake

 Type 1.
 Overall connection handshake.
-Should be sent just after the register message on the first channel only (metadata).
+Should be sent just after the feed message on the first channel only (metadata).

 - `id` - 32 byte random data used as a identifier for this peer on the network, useful for checking if you are connected to yourself or another peer more than once
 - `live` - Whether or not you want to operate in live (continuous) replication mode or end after the initial sync
+- `userData` - User-specific metadata encoded as a byte sequence
+- `extensions` - List of extensions that are supported on this Feed

 ```
 message Handshake {
   optional bytes id = 1;
   optional bool live = 2;
+  optional bytes userData = 3;
+  repeated string extensions = 4;
 }
 ```

-### Status
+### Info

 Type 2.
 Message indicating state changes.
 Used to indicate whether you are uploading and/or downloading.

 Initial state for uploading/downloading is true.
 If both ends are not downloading and not live it is safe to consider the stream ended.

 ```
-message Status {
+message Info {
   optional bool uploading = 1;
   optional bool downloading = 2;
 }